beotiger/gdwgraph/README.md

 See README.compile in src folder for further instructions on building sources.

-See REAME-*.txt files in data folder for brief description on each project.
+See README-*.txt files in data folder for brief description on each project.

 gdwgraph includes 2 classic games MAN & PITON.